mozart/mozart.github.io/history/index.md

 ### Mozart 1

-Discontinued at 1.4, now replaced by its successor 64-bit implementation, Mozart 2. *No longer supported*.
+Discontinued at 1.4, now replaced by its successor implementation Mozart 2. *No longer supported*.

 ### The DFKI Oz 2 System